ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/provider-ref.md

    ```
    {: codeblock}

-2. Use IBM Cloud Provider plug-in for Terraform interpolation syntax to reference the variables in the `provider` block of your IBM Cloud Provider plug-in for Terraform configuration file.
+2. Use Terraform interpolation syntax to reference the variables in the `provider` block of your Terraform configuration file.
    ```
    provider "ibm" {
      ibmcloud_api_key    = var.ibmcloud_api_key